Platform Selection Guide¶

 result = duckdb.query("SELECT * FROM df WHERE value > 100").to_df()

-# Databricks: Spark/Python integration
+# Databricks SQL: Spark/Python integration

 from pyspark.sql import SparkSession